 That neither/nor statement in my heading very likely would be controversial if not downright offensive to many Christians, including many in the Reformed Tradition within which I am a minister.
 What Reformed Protestant Christian would suggest God is not self-sufficient?
 For that matter, what Christian of any stripe would propose that God is needy?
 Nonetheless, I am saying we need to consider this neither/nor argument to gain biblical help finding a path between the all-everything, utterly detached God of much philosophy and the sweetly benign blessing-dispenser God of much currently popular Christianity.

 How could God not be self-sufficient and still be God?
 My own tradition of Christian faith insists most adamantly upon the absolute sovereignty of God.
 That insistence is meant to protect us from all notions of obligating God in any way – by our virtue, our charity, our doctrinal correctness, our religious devotion, or our giving to a church.
-“Nothing in my hands I bring” (the evangelical hymn, “Just As I Am, without One Plea”).
+“Nothing in my hands I bring” (the old favorite hymn, “Rock of Ages, Cleft for Me”).
 We cannot obligate God!
 I concur and so, I believe, do the biblical witnesses from start to finish.

 But God can obligate God.
 That is, God can self-commit to human beings and to the whole of creation, and the biblical message insists that God has done so.